Application on the PLC

 Requirement: The application has been downloaded to the controller and is running.

-1. Double-click Simulation to open the program in the editor.
+- Double-click - Simulationto open the program in the editor.

-The _cds_icon_breakpoint_activated.png symbol is displayed before the line of code.
+- Place the cursor in the code line - iCounter := iCoutner + 1;and press F9.- The symbol is displayed before the line of code.
 It indicates that a breakpoint is set on this line.
-The symbol changes immediately to _cds_icon_breakpoint_halt.png.
-The yellow arrow always points to the next statement to be processed. _cds_icon_halt_on_bp_iin_status_bar.png appears in the taskbar instead of _cds_icon_run_in_status_bar.png.
+The symbol changes immediately to symbol is displayed before the line of code.
+It indicates that a breakpoint is set on this line.
+The symbol changes immediately to .
+The yellow arrow always points to the next statement to be processed. .
+The yellow arrow always points to the next statement to be processed. appears in the taskbar instead of appears in the taskbar instead of . .

-After one cycle, the program stops again at the breakpoint.iCounter was incremented by 1.
+- Press F5 to restart the processing. - After one cycle, the program stops again at the breakpoint. - iCounterwas incremented by 1.

-The RETURN at the end of the line iCounter := iCounter + 1; statement is highlighted in yellow.
+- Press F8 to execute the next processing step. - The RETURN at the end of the line - iCounter := iCounter + 1;statement is highlighted in yellow.

-The processing jumps to the editor of PLC_PRG.
+- Press F8 again to execute the next processing step. - The processing jumps to the editor of - PLC_PRG.
 Repeatedly pressing F8 shows how the program is executed step-by-step.
 The statement to execute is once again marked each time with a yellow arrow.

-7. To disable the breakpoint and return to normal processing, set the cursor back in the code line and press F9.
-Then press F5 to set the application back to _cds_icon_run_in_status_bar.png mode.
+- To disable the breakpoint and return to normal processing, set the cursor back in the code line and press F9.
+Then press F5 to set the application back to mode. mode.

 Executing a single cycle at runtime